VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 **Order** or **SeatsAvailability** aggregate.
-If it is the former, the **Order** aggregate must discover the current seat availability from the **SeatsAvailability** aggregate before the reservation is made.
-If it is the later, the **SeatsAvailability** aggregate must return a success or failure code to the **Order** aggregate.
+If it is the former, the **Order** aggregate must discover the current seat availability from the **SeatsAvailability** aggregate before the reservation is made and before it raises the event.
+If it is the later, the **SeatsAvailability** aggregate must somehow notify the **Order** aggregate that the seats could not be reserved, and the **Order** aggregate must undo (or compensate for) any work that it has completed so far.

 The second model behaves similarly, except that it is **Order** and **SeatsAvailability** entities cooperating within a